thoresonjd/image-processor-api/README.md

 ## Implementation

-Two separate implementations of the API were built: one with Python, and one with C#.
+Three separate implementations of the API were built: one with C#, one with Python, and one with TypeScript.
 A client was also created using React with TypeScript as an example for how the image processor API could be accessed and utilized.